VakhoKontridze/VCore/README.md

 - Objects and methods that cannot be included in the package as they require additional customization or access to `AppDelegate`/`SceneDelegate`.

-Project includes folder `Documentations`, which contains:
+Project includes folder `Documentation`, which contains:

-- Documentations and demo apps of UIKit/SwiftUI architectures
+- Documentation and demo apps of UIKit/SwiftUI architectures

 - Documentation of CLEAN architecture